Truglut/FuzzyChess/README.md

 | **Promotion chanches**  | Not evaluated.                                                                                     | Evaluated and utilized similarly to mobility. |

 * **UCI Support:** includes a Universal Chess Interface (UCI) wrapper, allowing integration with standard chess GUIs (e.g. CuteChess).
-* **Explanaible AI for chess:** modules to generate human-readable explanations of why a particular evaluation was given.
+* **Explainable AI for chess:** modules to generate human-readable explanations of why a particular evaluation was given.
 * **(Anti-)Symmetric evaluation:** the evaluation system is built to ensure it treats white and black pieces equally.